Ashwini-Shalke/devtoolzone/content/SQL/Chap1.md

 +++
-title = 'What is SQL, Data and Database with examples' date = 2024-04-05 draft = false author = "Ashwini Shalke"
+title = 'What is SQL, Data, and Database? — Explained with Fun Examples!' date = 2024-04-05 draft = false author = "Ashwini Shalke"